victor-vanherpt/davinci-resolve-studio/README.md

+#Package no longer mantained.
+Please check latest versions at https://aur.archlinux.org/packages/davinci-resolve-studio

-# davinci-resolve-studio for Arch Linux
+#davinci-resolve-studio for Arch Linux
 Archlinux Package to install Blackmagic's Davinci Resolve Studio, based on https://aur.archlinux.org/packages/davinci-resolve/

 This package adds the package name and sha256 from the studio version zip file, and also adds an udev rule for the dongle.
 Please let me know of any [issues here](https://github.com/codibit/davinci-resolve-studio/issues).